| WESTERN INDOLOGY V/S INDIC TRADITION

 requires very elaborate and expensive rituals, would require

 a royal patronage and from an early period.
+There is a similar negationism about Harappan civilization,

 which is also left in the dark.
 Harappan civilization